xmartlabs/xmartlabs.github.io/_posts/2020-05-07-speakers-at-appbuilders-with-covid.md

 ---
 layout: post
-title: "We will speak at App Builders 2020 conference in times of Covid19!"
+title: "We will be speaking about how we run OSS at App Builders 2020 conference!"
-excerpt: "We will speak at App Builders 2020 conference!
-See how AppBuilders handle the quarantine and join us online!"
+excerpt: "See how AppBuilders handle the quarantine and join us online!"
-date: 2020-04-29 10:00:00
+date: 2020-05-07 10:00:00
 author: Rodrigo Arsuaga
 tags: [Xmartlabs, iOS Conference]
 category: people-events